 Spinach also has a high calcium content.
 However, the oxalate content in spinach also binds with calcium, decreasing its absorption.
 On the other hand, spinach is a good source of vitamin K, which functions in retaining calcium in the bone matrix.
 Sufficient vitamin K consumption may also reduce urinary excretion of calcium.

-6. Spinach can help the brain’s cognitive functioning.
+6. Spinach can help the brain’s cognitive function.

 7. Spinach may help strengthen your muscles.